 \subsection{Preliminaries}

-A foundational Image-to-Video (I2V) model~\cite{Wan21,CogVideoX,SVD,I2VGen-XL} controls synthesis by conditioning on a static image $I_c$, which provides strong appearance priors as the first frame, and is then temporally concatenated with zero-filled frames and encoded by a VAE encoder $\mathcal{E}$~\cite{VAE} into the condition latent $z_c$.
-At a given denoising timestep $t$, the input $\hat{z}_t$ to the Diffusion Transformer (DiT)~\cite{DiT} is formed by channel-concatenating the current noisy latent $\hat{z}_t$, a binary mask $m$, and the condition latent $z_c$ as: This combined latent $z_t$ is then processed by the DiT to predict the denoised latent.
-Additionally, the model injects a global context $c_{clip}$ and textual conditions $c_{txt}$ into the decoupled cross-attention layers of DiT to enhance alignment between spatial details and semantic guidance.
+A foundational Image-to-Video (I2V) model~\cite{Wan21,CogVideoX,SVD} conditions synthesis on a static image $I_c$, used as the first frame, concatenated with zero-filled frames, and encoded by a VAE encoder $\mathcal{E}$~\cite{VAE} into $z_c$.
+At denoising timestep $t$, the Diffusion Transformer (DiT)~\cite{DiT} receives the channel-concatenated noisy latent $\hat{z}_t$, binary mask $m$, and condition latent $z_c$: The DiT predicts the denoised latent from $z_t$, while global context $c_{clip}$ and text conditions $c_{txt}$ are injected through decoupled cross-attention for spatial-semantic alignment.